 All of these words come from the Latin noun sensus (sense).
 The suffix -ible (able to), -ivo (active-passive relation) and -ato (recipient of the action) modify that meaning, of course.

 No seas tan sensible ante las críticas; tu profesor es muy sensato y si las hace, es por tu bien.

 As you can see, the Latin language was dispersed all over the world and created many Spanish-English false friends.
 If you want to learn more of these, reserve some lessons with us.
-But if you want to try a free trial lesson first, be our guest!
+But if you want to try a trial lesson first, be our guest!
 We’ll be ‘true friends’.